syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Customize-the-color-of-the-scrollbar-thumb.md

 documentation: ug
 ---

-## Customize the color of the scrollbar thumb
+# Customize the color of the scrollbar thumb in UWP PDF Viewer

 The PDF viewer uses the [ScrollViewer] (https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.scrollviewer?view=winrt-19041) control to scroll the pages of a PDF.
 The color of the vertical and horizontal scrollbar thumbs can be customized using the following code.